 - alcohol including red wine, beer, vodka, gin, bourbon, and champagne,

 - soy sauce,

 - some beans and pods, including lima, navy or peas,

 - citrus fruits, including tomatoes, bananas, red plums, raisins, or figs,

 Potent cortisone or steroid medications on the face should be avoided because they can promote widening of the tiny blood vessels of the face (telangiectasis).
 Some patients experience severe rosacea flares after prolonged use of topical steroids.

 Vasodilator pills can also flare rosacea.
-Vasodilators include certain blood pressure medications like nitrates, calcium channel blockers, and thiazide diuretics.
+Vasodilators include certain blood pressure medications like nitrates, calcium channel blockers (such as nifedipine [Procardia]), and thiazide diuretics (such as Dyazide).